MFDGaming/MinecraftRakNetDocumentation/README.md

 The actual mtu size is the size of the char array.
 The protocol version in the latest version of Minecraft Bedrock Edition is 10.
-If the protocol version of the client isnt the same as the server's the server responds with a Incompatible Protocol Version packet
+If the protocol version of the client is not the same as the server's the server responds with a Incompatible Protocol Version packet

 ## Open Connection Reply 1 (0x06)